-While all medical school admissions consultants, including those who fit the descriptions above, can be a help, they are outsiders and not privy to the nuances of what goes on in the medical admissions process.
+While all medical school admissions consultants, including the types listed above, may be a help, they are outsiders and not privy to the nuances of what goes on in the medical admissions process.
 Many of them are also not 100% committed to this work; they may be motivated by the business opportunity or see it as a “sideline” job.

 We hope, by highlighting who we are and what is important to MedEdits, you can decide if we are the right ‘fit” for you!
 The MedEdits Difference sets us apart from every other medical school admissions consulting company.